saifulazad/Deli/README.md

 ### Installation
 1. Be sure you have python 2.7.9 or above installed.
-2. Got to DIR Deli and run below command
+2. Go to DIR Deli and run below command
 ```sh
 $ python -m pip -r requirements.txt
 ```